kimjm010/kimjm010/README.md

 ### I enjoy crossfit, running and golf.
 ### I hope to use my skills and knowledge to solve the problem and improve people's life quality.

-### I love dive into problems in order to find the best way to solve it.
-Also I want to find the fundamental causes of the problems to fix it.

 [![Jeongmin's GitHub stats](https://github-readme-stats.vercel.app/api?username=kimjm010)](https://github.com/kimjm010/github-readme-stats)